 Ecotourism became what it is about Palawan.
 It has also become Puerto Princesa City’s Flagship Program.
-Also, ecotourism was seen as one concrete solution to environmental degradation that will make everyone at stake happy.
+Furthermore, ecotourism was seen as one concrete solution to environmental degradation that will make everyone at stake happy.
 And it is becoming a potentially lucrative business for the locals, the vendors, the investors, and now the communities.
-It has finally sunk in to them what their roles and responsibilities are in the preservation and management of their immediate resource.
+It has finally sunk into them what their roles and responsibilities are in the preservation and management of their primary resource.

 So then, Marine Sanctuaries were declared and established and are now community-based ecotourism sites.
-PNNI now holds a Developmental Tourism or Alternative Tourism called PASYAR Travel and Tours, showcasing community-based ecotourism activities and initiatives.
+PNNI currently operates a Developmental Tourism or Alternative Tourism called PASYAR Travel and Tours, showcasing community-based ecotourism activities and initiatives.

 Travel Time and Airlines

 It tremendously decreased travel time.
-Like the Municipality of Roxas is now only around 2 hours, in air-conditioned van, and at least following ETD and ETA (Expected Time of Departure and Expected Time of Arrival) and not LWFL – Leaves when Fully Loaded or Alas Puno schedule.
-The next town, Taytay was reduced to 4 hours from 6-8 hours from Puerto.
+As the Municipality of Roxas is now only around 2 hours in an air-conditioned van, and at least following ETD and ETA (Expected Time of Departure and Expected Time of Arrival) and not LWFL – Leaves when Fully Loaded or Alas Puno schedule.
+The next town, Taytay, was reduced to 4 hours from 6-8 hours from Puerto.
 And El Nido, where most of Palawan’s amazing beach resorts are, is 6-7 hours from the 8-10 hours before.

 El Nido had been accessible direct from Manila through Sea Air and Island Transvoyager Inc.

-And also, thanks to Cebu Pacific Airlines, Air Asia, Philippine Airlines and Air Philippines Express promo-fares, and of extending their point of reach.
+And also, thanks to Cebu Pacific Airlines, Air Asia, Philippine Airlines, and Air Philippines Express promo-fares, and of extending their point of reach.
 You can now get connecting flights from Mindanao and other points of the country to Puerto Princesa City.
-Cebu Pacific now have flights direct from Davao to Puerto Princesa city.
-And they have regular direct flight from Manila to Busuanga, Island.
+Cebu Pacific now has flights direct from Davao to Puerto Princesa City.
+And they have regular direct flights from Manila to Busuanga, Island.